evertonwilliamsjr/ELK_Stack_Project/README.md

 ![atl text](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Diagrams/Azure_ELK-Server.png?raw=true "ELK-Server vNet Diagram")

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the yml and config file may be used to install only certain pieces of it, such as Filebeat.
+These files have been tested and used to generate a live ELK deployment on Microsoft Azure cloud platform.
+These files can be used to either recreate the entire deployment as shown above, or you can selectively use portions of the .yml and .config files to install specific components, such as Filebeat.

 + [Ansible Playbook](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Ansible/ansible-playbook.yml)
 + [Ansible Hosts](https://github.com/bodmoncyba/GT_Cybersecurity_Project/blob/main/Ansible/hosts)